Bet Tzedek Legal Services

 Another interesting part of my job and something that I will be working on throughout the summer is helping to create a self-help manual for attorneys and advocates working on Social Security disability cases.
 I hope to work in this area of administrative law so it has been helpful to work on this project and develop my own skills.

-It has also been great to get to know the attorneys at SCLC better and helpful to hear about their own career development in civil legal aid.
+It has also been really great and helpful getting to know all of the attorneys at Bet Tzedek and to hear about their own career development as civil legal aid attorneys.

 Aug.
 15, 2013